cognitedata/toolkit/README.md

 # Cognite Data Fusion Toolkit

-The CDF Toolkit is a command-line interface (`cdf-tk`) used for configuring and administrating Cognite Data Fusion (CDF) projects.
+The CDF Toolkit is a command-line interface (`cdf`) used for configuring and administrating Cognite Data Fusion (CDF) projects.
 It ships with modularised `templates` that helps you configure Cognite Data Fusion according to best practices.